 This research was conducted in partnership with the CRD and forWater Network to better understand variations in source water quality across second-growth forested watersheds, primarily with respect to DOC and NOM dynamics.
 This thesis tackled three research questions (RQ) and associated objectives.

 Research Question 1.
-How does NOM concentration and character vary among adjacent drainage basins and across nested sub-catchments in the Greater Victoria Water Supply Area, and what influence does seasonality have?
+How does NOM concentration and character vary through space and time among adjacent drainage basins and across nested sub-catchments in the Greater Victoria Water Supply Area??

 Objective 1: Design a sampling strategy to describe spatial and temporal patterns and variation of NOM concentrations and character.